-The school will gain consent from pupils and parents before any sensitive personal data is processed.
+The school will gain consent from students and parents before any sensitive personal data is processed.

-The school will respect all pupils' right to privacy and will not disclose a pupil's trans^{1} status or sexual orientation to any other pupils, staff members or third parties.
+The school will respect all students' right to privacy and will not disclose a student's trans^{1} status or sexual orientation to any other students, staff members or third parties.